compumike08/GitHub_Status_API_GUI/README.md

 export const GITHUB_ACCOUNT_NAME = "anyuser123";
 ```

+*__NOTE:__ Future versions of this application will allow these configuration properties to be set in an external properties file on the Node.js web server hosting this application (see GitHub issue [#6](https://github.com/compumike08/GitHub_Status_API_GUI/issues/6)).*

 ## Known Bugs/Limitations
 -   __The commits list page is the only page which currently supports [pagination](https://developer.github.com/v3/#pagination) of data returned from GitHub API.__